haunt98/posts-go/posts/2022-12-25-go-test-asap.md

 You set up test data, then you test.
 Somewhere in the future, you change the func, then you need to update test data, then you good!

-In simple case, your func only have 2 or 3 inputs table drive tests still looking good.
+In simple case, your func only have 2 or 3 inputs so table drive tests is still looking good.
-But real world is ugly (maybe not, idk I'm just too young in this industry :).
+But real world is ugly (maybe not, idk I'm just too young in this industry).
 Your func can have 5 or 10 inputs, also your func call many third party services.

 Imagine having below func to upload image: